markopolo123/markdown-cv/index.md

 *Highlights*

 * Lead engineer for the ISO27001 certified Secure Research Computing Platform (SRCP).
-* Designed and implemented pipelines to support COVID 19 diagnostic modelling
 * Implemented SSO across the SRCP, which was also rolled out across our wider SLURM environments
 * Delivered and supported the SRCP using IAC, TDD and End to End testing, CI/CD, Agile and DevOps methodologies
+* Designed and implemented pipelines to support COVID 19 diagnostic modelling
 * Worked to bring our main SLURM/Infiniband clusters into Openstack, developed pipelines and management processes using Cloud Native tooling and Agile/SCRUM
+* Implemented self service capabilities and automation for team members and customers.

-Tooling used - Terraform, Ansible, Gitlab, Consul, Python, Packer, Keycloak, TestInfra
+Tooling used - Terraform, Ansible, Gitlab, Rundeck, Consul, Python, Packer, Keycloak, TestInfra, Ceph

  `2017-02-01 – 2018-10-01`